Pros of GuitarTricks’s blues lessons

 These are great for quick practice sessions when you don't really have enough time to dive into something too deeply.

 TrueFire has an immense number of guitar lessons.
-At the moment of this writing, it has 177 courses full fledged blues guitar courses with almost 14,000 individual lessons in them.
+When I created this screenshot (June 2024), it has 364 full-fledged blues guitar courses with over 19,000 individual lessons in them, and 40 In The Jam blues sessions for advanced players.

 Picking out each course of interest is useful for advanced guitarists.